SSS-Says-Snek/hisock/docs/source/tutorials/intermediate_tutorial.rst

 have mentioned in the quickstart, but never talked about it.
 These topics are extremely important in order to develop a complex :mod:`hisock` application.

-Without further adieu, let's start!
+Without further ado, let's start!

 Where we left off
 -----------------